ShengCN/SSN_SoftShadowNet/README.md

 ```

 ## Data Render
-The renderer for the data is in `data` folder.
+The renderer for the data is in `Data` folder.
 This renderer is accelerated by CUDA.
 The computation time will be proportional to final image dimension and triangle numbers.

-There is an example testing model: `data/test_model.off` which has **19317** triangles.
-For the **512x512** output image, a mask rendering takes 0.018 s and a **8x8** shadow base takes 3.6s for a GTX Titan Xp.

 ### Environment Requirements
 * System: Ubuntu 18.04